Mercytopsy/MCP-Server-with-LangGraph-Ollama-Streamlit/README.md

-## Local MCP Server with LangGraph, Ollama & Streamlit
+## Build a Local MCP Server with LangGraph, Ollama & Streamlit

 This project demonstrates an AI Daily Planner powered by a Local MCP (Modular Command Protocol) Server, integrating LangGraph, Ollama, and Streamlit for a modular, interactive AI experience.